ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

 Summary
 -------------------

-- if statements test a boolean expression and if it is true, go on to execute the following statement or block of statements surrounded by curly brackets { } like below.
+- if statements test a boolean expression and if it is true, go on to execute the following statement or block of statements surrounded by curly braces  (``{}``) like below.

 .. code-block:: java